PlanetaryRobotics/IrisRoverPackage/Apps/GroundSoftware/README.md

 # Install Dependencies

 ## Automated Dependencies Setup on Ubuntu (incl. in WSL)
 **Note:** The following automated setup was testing on a `Ubuntu 18.04 WSL2` install but will likely also work on a stand-alone install of `Ubuntu`.
-It's also been verified to have worked on MacOS Ventura as a shortcut.
+The non-apt-get parts of this script have also been verified to have worked on MacOS Ventura as a shortcut.

 To install and setup the dependencies for this project on `Ubuntu`:
 - Run: `chmod +x ./__wsl-ubuntu-setup.sh`